Gallbladder attacks can be scary, and sometimes people can mistake them for a heart attack.

 The role of the gallbladder is to deliver bile to the small intestine and allow fat-soluble vitamins and nutrients to be absorbed into the bloodstream.

-In most cases, the gallbladder attack symptoms are linked with presence of gallstones https://www.umm.edu/health/medical/altmed/condition/gallbladder-disease.
+In most cases, the attack symptoms are linked with the presence of gallstones https://www.umm.edu/health/medical/altmed/condition/gallbladder-disease.

-The first, and usually most evident symptom of gallbladder attack and gallstones is pain in the upper right portion of the stomach, just under the ribs.
+The first and usually most evident symptom of gallbladder attack and gallstones is the pain in the upper right portion of the stomach, just under the ribs.

 The pain will start there, but it will radiate outwards, moving gradually to the center of your belly and your upper back.

-The gallbladder attack symptoms linked with pain usually last about 15 minutes.
+The symptoms linked with pain usually last about 15 minutes.